dmlc/treelite/docs/tutorials/deploy.rst

     For each feature i for which the data row in fact has a feature value:
       Set inst[i].fvalue = [feature value], to indicate presence

-    Call predict_margin(inst) and get margin prediction for the data row rid
+    Call predict(inst, 0) and get prediction for the data row rid

     For each feature i for which the row has a feature value:
       Set inst[i].missing = -1, to prepare for next row (rid + 1)